swiss-ai-center/a-guide-to-mlops/docs/the-guide/chapter-9-cleaning-up-ressources-and-environment/index.md

 !!! warning

     Ignore this if you plan deleting the git repository.
 When deleting the Google Storage bucket, **it will break the DVC remote**.
-You will need to reconfigure it to a new remote if you want to keep the git repository to use DVC.
+You will need to reconfigure it to a new remote if you want to keep the Git repository to use DVC.

 To delete the Google Storage bucket you created: